Good afternoon Girl Scouts, Volunteers, Parents and Community Collaborators,

 - Avoid non-essential travel to affected areas

-- Remain home if you are sick
+- Remain home if you

 We recommend that members regularly visit the Centers for Disease Control website for updated information.
 We will continue to keep you informed of updates pertaining to Girl Scouts of the Desert Southwest and any changes as this situation develops.
 We thank you for your continued support and look forward to working with you on some amazing programs in the future.